Skip to main content

 Background

-he package is built with Python 3.9 and primarily uses the Pandas library for data manipulation.
-While it initially offered a direct interaction with the Ecallisto Rest API (now deprecated), its current functionality is centered around efficient data processing and visualization.
+The package is built with Python 3.9<3.12 and primarily uses the Pandas library for data manipulation.
+It's core functionality is centered around efficient data processing and visualization.
 The data provided by e-Callisto is stored in a pandas Dataframe, where the index is the time and the column names are the observed frequencies.

 PyPI